riboviz/riboviz/docs/developer/style-guide.md

 ### Variable names

-Nextflow variable names must be in snake-case i.e., lower case and delimited by underscores, not hyphens.
+Nextflow variable names must be in snake-case i.e., lower-case and delimited by underscores, not hyphens.